fschucht/gumroad/README.md

 Once I compiled this initial list of problems, I picked a problem based on two criteria:

-- How significant is the impact for creators.
+- How significant is the impact for creators?
 - Can the problem be solved in a demo application in ~8 hours?

 Based on these criteria, I built a demo for written product reviews.
 I noticed that many Gumroad creators already embed positive reviews into their product descriptions.
 Having these reviews in a central place could benefit the creators, as it doesn't require manual curation by creators and reduces their manual work.